 Hualien is small and a very walkable city so it’s best to stay in the downtown area.
 If you’re traveling by train, then you may want to stay close to Hualien Railway Station, especially if you’re trying to catch an early train.

 You can also book hotels and homestays in Hualien using the handy map below.

 1. Explore Taroko National Park

-We went on a guided day tour of Taroko Gorge through Kkday, but you can explore the park on your own by renting a car or taking the bus.
-Check out my post on Taroko National Park for more pictures and information.
+You can book a guided day tour of Taroko Gorge through Klook, but you can also explore the park on your own by booking a private car charter or by taking the bus.
+Check out my article on Taroko National Park for more pictures and information.